madhavaramu/uSurvey/docs/groups.md

 ###Create a sample Survey:

-Creating Survey means, one has to provide Name, Description, survey type (Sampled or Census) and sample size of the survey and options like ‘Preferred Listing’ or ‘Listing Form’ and Groups are selected.
+Creating Survey means, one has to provide Survey Name, Description, survey type (Sampled or Census) and sample size of the survey and options like ‘Preferred Listing’ or ‘Listing Form’ and Groups are selected.

 Preferred Listing: Is an option to choose, already conducted existing survey Listings in this New survey, which will integrate total survey Listing questions along with the data/results.